Bachelor of Arts

 About the Program

 The communication program offers challenging, hands-on classes taught by faculty with expertise in professional communication, journalism, graphic design, mass media law and ethics, and branding.
 In class, you’ll learn to communicate in many different ways, studying everything from traditional media to digital communication.
-You can focus your studies on the area you find most interesting, while exploring your passions through internships and service learning with real-world clients.
+You can focus your studies on the area you find most interesting, while exploring your passions through internships and community-engaged learning with real-world clients.